 Your first stop should be either my previous Engine Yard blog post on Getting Started with JRuby or the JRuby home site at jruby.org.
 You’ll find instructions on how to download, install, and get up and running with JRuby.
-If you’re interested in the project itself, check out JRuby’s kenai.com project page and wiki or our mirror repository on GitHub.
+If you’re interested in the project itself, check out JRuby’s kenai.com project page and wiki.
 And of course you’ll want to connect with the rest of the JRuby community, by joining our mailing lists, hopping on the #jruby IRC channel, or following us and @engineyard on Twitter.

 What can I do to help?